liamkokeeffe/Portable-Air-Cleaner-Calculator/README.md

 **Note:** It is important that the column names are not changed in the Google Sheet.
 It is also important that the format of the data is kept consistent ($ symbols should not be added to the Price column as the other values in the column contain only numbers, the Size column should always have values in the format of 'number "x" number "x" number', etc.).
+The CADR column is in units of feet<sup>3</sup>/minute.

 ### Calculations Used
 **Terms Defined for the Calculations Below:**